 So what is meant by automation testing?
-Automation testing is a method of testing that uses specialist software to execute pre-scripted test cases.
+Automation testing is defined as a method of testing that uses specialist software to execute pre-scripted test cases.
 While manual testing is performed by a human using a phone or computer to carefully test an app, an automation tool will execute test cases during automation testing.
 This means that you can program software to run thousands of test cases at once, to try and discover bugs that could potentially affect your users.

 Automation tools, such as Global App Testing's 'ALAN', can also compare expected and actual results, providing users with a detailed test report of bugs discovered.

 Automation testing works by executing thousands of test cases at once by pre-scripted test suites.
 A common misconception of automation is that it removes the human element completely.
 But who writes the test cases or scripts?
 Automated testing needs human input to function properly.
 At least until the machines take over permanently!